 How can I set up a payment agreement?

 If you owe income tax when you file your return, pay as much as you can afford by the due date to reduce penalties and interest.
-You can request a payment agreement for any unpaid balance.
+You can request a payment agreement after we send you a bill for any unpaid balance.

 All payment agreements are subject to a nonrefundable $50 fee.
 Before receiving a bill, you can make payments online or by mail at any time to reduce what you owe.